Gradient-free stochastic optimization for additive models: Introduction

 Additive modeling is a popular approach to dimension reduction in nonparametric estimation problems~\cite{Stone1985AdditiveRA,hastie1986generalized,wood2017generalized}.
 It consists of considering that the unknown function $f:\mathbb{R}^d\to\mathbb{R}$ to be estimated from the data has the form $f(\bx)=\sum_{j=1}^d f_j(x_j)$, where $x_j$'s are the coordinates of $\bx\in \mathbb{R}^d$ and $f_j$'s are unknown functions of one variable.
 The main property proved in the literature on additive models in nonparametric regression can be summarized as follows.
 If each of the functions $f_j$ is $\beta$-H\"older (see Definition~\ref{hh} below) then the minimax rate of estimation of $f$, pointwise or in $L_2$-norm, is of the order $n^{-\beta/(2\beta+1)}$, where $n$ is the number of observations \cite{Stone1985AdditiveRA}.
 This is in contrast with the problem of estimating $\beta$-H\"older functions on $\mathbb{R}^d$ without any additive structure, since for such functions the minimax rate is known to be $n^{-\beta/(2\beta+d)}$ \cite{Stone1980OptimalRO,Stone1982OptimalGR,ibragimovkhasm1981book,Ibragimov1982BoundsFT}.
 Thus, there is a substantial improvement in the rate of estimation when passing from general to additive models in nonparametric regression setting.

 In the present paper, we show that such a dimension reduction property fails to hold in the context of gradient-free optimization.
 We consider additive modeling in the problem of minimizing an unknown function $f:\mathbb{R}^d\to\mathbb{R}$ when only sequential evaluations of values of $f$ are available, corrupted with noise.
 We assume that $f$ is either strongly convex or satisfies the Polyak-Łojasiewicz (PL) condition \cite{polyak1963gradient,lojasiewicz1963topological} and admits an additive representation as described above, where the components $f_j$ are $\beta$-H\"older.
+Functions satisfying the PL condition will be for brevity referred to as PL-functions.